Mazda K engine: KL

 The 2497 cc KL family uses an 84.5x74.2 mm bore and stroke.
 It includes the Japan-only KL-ZE, which produced 200 hp and 165 lbft.
 Another variant, the KL-DE (also known as the KL-03 outside the US, and fitted to 2.5-litre Ford Probes) was the worldwide version, with 164-174 bhp in various applications.
 In 1998 a revised version of the KL known as the KL-G4 was used in the 626.
 It featured solid lifters, a cast crankshaft to reduce rotating mass and a reworked intake system.
 The distributor was replaced with a Ford EDIS coil-pack ignition.

 Mazda introduced a key technology with these engines, known as the Variable Resonance Induction System (VRIS).
 A series of two butterfly valves coupled with electronically controlled actuators varied the volume and length of a resonant chamber within the intake manifold.
-The valves actuate at particular engine frequencies (i.e. rpms) to produce optimal torque/horsepower output at any given engine speed.
+The valves actuate at particular induction frequencies to produce optimal torque/horsepower output at any given engine speed.
 The valve operates to create three specific first-order resonant frequencies that increase cylinder air charge.
 All three resonances are used from 0 to 6250 rpm (6800 for the KL-ZE).
 Above that threshold, the first primary resonant chamber is again used, but at this engine speed the pressure wave from the second-order resonant frequency aids in charging the cylinder.